 Teaching Observation Fellowship

-The Teaching Observation Fellows (TOFs) are an interdisciplinary cohort of graduate student instructors who assess and reflect on their own teaching through classroom observations throughout the year.
-Details about activities and stipends can be found on the CTL website.
+The Teaching Observation Fellowship (TOF) program offers a stipend to a select cohort of graduate student instructors to assess and reflect on their own teaching through classroom observations.
 Learn more.

 The CTL also provides support as you approach the job market.
 While the programs listed above will prepare you to reflect on and speak to your teaching experiences in applications and interviews, you can click here to find workshops and services that specifically target the development of your application materials.

 The Columbia Center for Teaching and Learning provides an array of support for graduate students in both their current and future teaching responsibilities.